Use and reception of Classical history

 - What is Classical reception?
 (Amadou)

-- Holy virgins from pagan to Christian times (Undheim)
+- Vestal virgins from Ibsen to Instagram (Undheim)

 - Italian city republics and the ancient Roman Republic (Bagge)